kartoffelquadrat/BgpXox/README.md

 This repository contains the sources for an inofficial LobbyService demo Game.
 It implements the game *Xox*, also known as *Tic Tac Toe*.

  > **Xox is an optional component for a LS-centrist Micro-Service Architecture.
-It serves as a sample project for game developers.**
+It serves as sample project for game developers.**

 Key features of this implementation are: